samyak1409/django/README.md

 - *And we're done!
 No need to query the DB, render the template etc. (like we were doing while using function view `home`)*.

 #### 2. Dedicated Post Page (Read Post Functionality)
-- *Corey didn't follow DRY, and created this view not inheriting from `PostListView` and a new template, which is bad, so I did it the way it should've done.*
+- *Corey didn't follow DRY, and created this view not inheriting from `PostListView` and a new template, which is bad, so I did it the way it should've been done.*
 1. Created `PostDetailView` inheriting `PostListView` (overridden `get_queryset` in order to get single post).
 2. Added url pattern, with variable in the pattern. (`'/post/<int:pk>/'`)